ensi-platform/laravel-metrics/README.md

 **ignore_commands** - a list of team names for which you do not need to track metrics.
 **http_requests_stats_groups** - a list of histograms and percentiles.
 Each stats group has a list of the names of the routes that it tracks.
 Thus, you can count statistics not for the entire application, but for individual groups of endpoints.
-**http_client_per_path** - configuration for collecting per-path metrics for outgoing HTTP client requests.
-Specify domains to track request counts and durations per path.
+**http_client_stats_buckets** - bucket configuration for the http_client_stats histogram metric used when collecting detailed statistics for HTTP client requests.
-**http_client_stats** - configuration for collecting histogram statistics on outgoing HTTP client request processing time for specified domains.

 ## Metrics